 A falling price-to-rent ratio is a signal that the market has good potential for recovery, in the long term.

-The question is whether the housing recovery will continue to power growth, despite all this?
+With the government’s recent belt tightening, the question now is whether the housing recovery will continue to power economic growth?

 In our view the likely answer is, yes.
 A house price collapse created the recession.
-A continued house price recovery is likely to pull the U.S. out of recession.
 It is important not to underestimate the significance of the housing market as a major influence on the U.S. economy.
-We believe that the housing market is in strong recovery, and that it will pull the U.S. economy up with it.
+The strong housing recovery is likely to buoy economic growth in the U.S. for the medium term.

 Be the first to comment on this article!